riy/degraph/readme.markdown

 [There is a page with examples in the wiki](https://github.com/schauder/degraph/wiki/Examples).

+**Vision**

+While currently Degraph only visualizes dependencies, I plan to add the possibility to define allowed and disallowed dependencies, plus an easy way to integrate it into various test frameworks.
+Failures should then create a diagram of the violation found, therby making fixing the problem easier.

 **How to build**

 I'm highly interested in contributions, so if you are interested, drop me a message and until I respond have a look at the source code.